 By this time the tenured faculty was fairly stable though mandated cutbacks were deleting some faculty position from the department as they fell open.
 Most of the new faculty brought in during the 1980s–R. S. Krishnan, Bob O’Connor, Richard Shaw, and Jean Strandness, have remained in the department.
 In 1991 Bill Cosgrove was elected chair and he was succeeded by Muriel Brown in 1997.
 In 1994, additional offices in South Engineering were provided for seven English Department lecturers to relieve crowding in Minard 320-322 and 223.

 The Department of English continued to share its main office in Minard 320 with the Modern Language Department, which became a separate department around 1973.
-As a result, 55-60 faculty, lecturers, and teaching assistants are supported by one full-time administrative assistant and one part-time secretary.
-Together with two new PhDs hired recently–Kevin Brooks (1997) in composition and Anjali Pandey (1997) in linguistics–the tenured faculty in English are now nearly all PhDs.
+As a result, 55-60 faculty, lecturers, and teaching assistants were supported by one full-time administrative assistant and one part-time secretary.
+Together with two new PhDs hired–Kevin Brooks (1997) in composition and Anjali Pandey (1997) in linguistics–the tenured faculty in English was nearly all PhDs by the end of 1990s.
 With the return of another position or two, the department was back to the strength of the 1970s when we taught fewer students, both undergraduate and graduate.

 (composed by Bill Cosgrove and Muriel Brown, 1999)